physicshinzui/Converter_TrjToPDB/README.md

-# Converter_TrjToPDB
+# Converter: Presto-formatted trajectories into PDB frames

-This program converts trajectory in psygene into PDB frames.
+This program converts presto-formatted trajectories into PDB frames.

-2017-2-21
-This program does not assume that center of mass of a chain is fixed.